Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

 \subsection{Sample Collection}

-A subset of students was chosen from two departments at the Khulna University of Engineering \& Technology (KUET), Khulna, Bangladesh.
+A subset of students was chosen from two departments at KUET, Khulna, Bangladesh.
 Equation \ref{eq1} was used to establish the necessary sample size.

-where, $n$ represents the sample size or population size, $N$ denotes the total population, and $e$ refers to the desired precision level set at 5\% with a 95\% confidence level.
+where $n$ represents the sample or population size, $N$ denotes the total population, and $e$ refers to the desired precision level set at 5\% with a 95\% confidence level.

 According to KUET's official database, there are currently 5,240 students enrolled, comprising 4,318 males and 922 females.
 This yielded a male-to-female ratio of approximately 4.68:1.
 According to Equation \ref{eq1}, a minimum of 372 or more data points should be collected.
 This study gathered anthropometric data from 300 males and 80 females, representing up to 7,000 students.
-All the students' ages ranged from 17 to 26 years.
-The Director of Research \& Extension, KUET, approved the experimental procedures, which were conducted in accordance with the principles stated in the Declaration of Helsinki.
-Participation in the survey was voluntary, and participants had the right to withdraw at any time without penalties.
-Confidentiality of participant responses was strictly maintained, and all data collected were anonymized and stored securely.
-The dataset, available for further exploration, can be found in ``\href{https://data.mendeley.com/datasets/kw7fd465v7/2}{Anthropometric Data of KUET students}" \citep{jahin_anthropometric_2024}.
+The students' ages ranged from 17 to 26 years.
+We collected data from June 2023 to September 2023.

+All participants provided written consent for the study after being briefed on its aims.
+The Office of the Director for Research \& Extension, KUET, approved the experimental procedures conducted according to the principles stated in the Declaration of Helsinki, bearing the authorization code KUET/DRE/2023/15(6).
+Participation in the survey was voluntary, and participants had the right to withdraw without penalties.
+The confidentiality of participants' responses was strictly maintained, and all data collected were anonymized and stored securely.
+The dataset, available for further exploration, can be found in ``Anthropometric Data of KUET students" (\href{https://dx.doi.org/10.17632/kw7fd465v7.2}{https://dx.doi.org/10.17632/kw7fd465v7.2}) \cite{jahin_anthropometric_2024}.